 Supporting education for all

 One of the Terre Plurielle Foundation’s priorities is to help open up the doors of education to the greatest number.
-This is why the Foundation has financed part of the works to construct a school and a home for very poor children in northern Thailand receiving aid from the charity Children of The Mekong.
+This is why the Foundation supports Les Enfants de Louxor association by helping pay school fees and providing educational support to impoverished children in this part of Egypt.

 We want to make it possible for low-skilled and unemployed people to work on our construction sites.
 Actions intended to create employment opportunities are central to the Foundation’s undertakings.